Connect with us

 HDMI ARC and eARC Out

 Tip: In order to use either HDMI ARC/eARC, both your TV and external audio system (soundbar, AV receiver) need to be HDMI ARC or eARC equipped.
+If one device supports ARC and the other supports eARC, that will normally work, but the audio formats will be limited to the lower spec ARC format.

 HDMI ARC Capabilities: HDMI ARC can transfer Dolby Digital, Dolby Digital Plus, and DTS 5.1 bitstreams that can be decoded by an external audio system, as well as two-channel PCM.
 This is similar to what can be accessed via a digital optical connection.
 However, access to specific formats is provided at the manufacturer’s discretion.
 Check your TV’s user guide for details.

-HDMI eARC Capabilities: For TVs that include eARC, all of the above features of ARC are included, with the added ability to transfer lossless Dolby TrueHD/DTS HD-Master Audio and immersive Dolby Atmos, and DTS:X bitstreams, as well as 5.1/7.1 channel uncompressed PCM audio.
+HDMI eARC Capabilities: For TVs that include eARC, all of the above features and formats of ARC are included, with the added ability to transfer lossless Dolby TrueHD/DTS HD-Master Audio and immersive Dolby Atmos, and DTS:X bitstreams, as well as 5.1/7.1 channel uncompressed PCM audio.

 Feature comparison of Toslink, HDMI ARC and HDMI eARC